Kyle Isbel Player Props: Royals vs. Rangers

 Kyle Isbel At The Plate

+- Isbel is batting .333 during his last games and is on a five-game hitting streak.

-- Isbel has picked up a hit in five games this year (62.5%), including one multi-hit game.
+- Isbel has picked up a hit in nine games this season (75.0%), including one multi-hit game.

-- In eight games played this year, he has not gone deep.
+- He has not hit a home run in his 12 games this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.